mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- White line markings on Elmbridge Court are in desperate need of repainting.
+Causes confusion to many drivers who are not familiar with the area.
+This has/can lead to collisions., 10th August :- [8003274](https://www.fixmystreet.com/report/8003274)
+- White lines and signage on road need repainting.
+Confusing for drivers not familiar with area, 10th August :- [8003257](https://www.fixmystreet.com/report/8003257)
+- Damage to library perimeter metal fence and waste bin, resulting from RTC., 10th August :- [8003243](https://www.fixmystreet.com/report/8003243)
 - Street light is off, 9th August :- [8002933](https://www.fixmystreet.com/report/8002933)
 - Litter pick bags ready for collection, 9th August :- [8002710](https://www.fixmystreet.com/report/8002710)
 - The left turn filter light from Coombe hill Tewkesbury road onto the A38, 9th August :- [8002444](https://www.fixmystreet.com/report/8002444)